gvwilson/thirdbit/src/fiction/iffy/index.md

 *BOOM!*
 The explosion sounded like someone slamming the world's biggest box down on the world's biggest table.
-A roiling mass of smoke billowed up into the sky on the edge of town.
+A roiling mass of smoke billowed into the sky on the edge of town.
 "Oh shad!"
 Iffy gasped.
 It was the new machine shop!